Socialist Party (France): After the 2002 shock

 François Hollande, who became First Secretary in 1997, was re-elected in 2003 during the Dijon Congress with the support of the main Socialist personalities, against the left wing of the party.
 In the 2004 regional elections, the Socialists had a major comeback.
 In coalition with the former "Plural Left", they gained power in 20 of the 22 metropolitan regions (all except Alsace and Corsica) and in the four overseas regions.
 The party benefited from increasing frustration with right-wing parties.
 However, the Socialist Party has experienced considerable difficulty in formulating an alternative to right-wing policy.

 On 1 December 2004, 59% of Socialist Party members approved the proposed European Constitution.
 However, several well-known members of the Party, including Laurent Fabius, and left-wingers Henri Emmanuelli and Jean-Luc Mélenchon, asked the public for a "no" vote in the 29 May 2005 French referendum on the European Constitution, where the proposed Constitution was rejected.
 Fabius was ejected from the executive office of the party.
 The split over the European Constitution, as well as party leaders' competing ambitions to win the presidential nomination in 2007, led the party into considerable disarray.

 In November 2005, during the Le Mans Congress, three main groups were present.
 The majority supported a moderate text and obtained 55%.
 Fabius's allies ("To Rally the Left") advocated more radical policies and gained 20%.
 Finally, another faction ("New Socialist Party") claimed it was necessary to renovate the party by proposing left-wing policies and a profound reform of French institutions.
 It obtained 25% of the vote.
 Virtually all factions agreed on a common agenda, broadly based on the moderate and pro-European majority's position with some left-wing amendments.

+In anticipation of a Presidential primary and a special low membership rate, the party's membership grew from 127,000 to 217,000 between 2005 and 2006.